Kristián Mensa: Dance career

 At the age of 16, in 2014, Mensa participated in King Of The Kidz World Finals in Amsterdam where he finished in top 16.
 In 2017, Mensa won the dance competition, Break Central Vol. III in London.
 Subsequently, in the late 2017, he finished at the first place at Juste Debout in Bratislava and at Mindless - Experimental Dance Battle in Luxembourg.

 During Eurovision Song Contest 2018 in Lisbon, Portugal, Mensa performed alongside Mikolas Josef who represented the Czech Republic.
 Also in 2018, he performed at I Love This Dance in Paris, France.
 At the 2019 Red Bull Dance Your Style - Czech Republic, Mensa, competing as Mr. Kriss, won the first place and qualified for participation in the first-ever Red Bull Dance Your Style world finals that took a place in Paris on October 12, 2019.
 Earlier that year, Mensa also won Break Central Vol. V in London.

 In 2020, Mensa performed alongside Kylie Minogue for her music video of the song "Magic".
 Prior to that, Mensa has also performed in the music videos of several prominent musicians such as Rita Ora, Skyline and Baynk.

+From 2020, Mensa has been affiliated with Uppercut Dance Theater and was invited to perform at Breakin' Convention festival with his solo work Found Lost.
+He has also collaborated with choreographers Akram Khan and Yoann Bourgeois and worked with musician Hania Rani.
+He has danced commercially for brands including Louis Vuitton and Zara, and alongside artist Armand Amar.

+In 2025, Mensa co-created and performed in a contemporary stage work titled OO-LI alongside Korean dancer-choreographer Haeni Kim.
+The 60-minute piece brings together 30 dancers to explore themes of identity, constraint and coexistence, fusing breakdance and hip-hop dance with a soundscape of neo-classical and electronic compositions by Ólafur Arnalds and Nils Frahm, alongside live ambient music.
+The work at the Sejong Center for the Performing Arts in Seoul, South Korea as part of the Sync Next 25 festival.
+Also in 2025, Mensa performed in Steps at the Smetanova Litomyšl festival, a performance pairing modern dance with classical music alongside Haeni Kim and a string quartet led by violinist Daniel Matejča.

+Later that year, Mensa performed as a dancer-actor in Kirill Serebrennikov's theatrical production Hamlet / Fantômes at the Théâtre du Châtelet in Paris.
+He also appeared as a dancer in the "Ulysse Arctic" segment of the immersive 360° concert film and live project Cercle Odyssey, directed by Neels Castillon, which premiered in 2025 with performances in Los Angeles, Mexico and Paris.